How Long Do Covid-19* and Flu Germs Live on Surfaces

 SARS-CoV-2 survival on surfaces

 Across different research studies, survival time for SARS-CoV-2 (the virus that causes Covid-19) varies widely from hours to weeks depending on the study.
-To develop more specific guidance from this data, the Centers for Disease Control factors in the environment (like air flow and temperature) and the likely viral load in respiratory droplets.

 Cold and flu virus survival on surfaces

-Surface disinfection helps stop viruses from spreading
+Surface disinfection helps prevent virus-causing germs from spreading